News centre

 The Recognised Seasonal Employer (RSE) scheme was announced in October 2006 and came into effect in April 2007.
 It allows the horticulture and viticulture industries to recruit workers from overseas for seasonal work when there are not enough New Zealand workers available.

 The RSE scheme has an administrative limit, or cap, on the number of RSE places that can be taken up in a year.
 This cap was set at 5,000 places when the scheme was established in 2007.
 However, its success has led to increased demand from employers, and the cap has been increased over time.
-For the 2023 to 2024 season, the cap has increased to 19,500.
-This is 500 more than the 19,000 cap for the 2022 to 2023 season.
+The cap on the number of workers increased to a total of 20,750 for the 2024 to 2025 season.
+This is an increase of 1,250 from the 2023 to 2024 season cap which was 19,500.

 The Government determines the cap for RSE workers.
 Decisions on regional allocations are made by Immigration New Zealand (INZ) and the Ministry of Social Development (MSD) in consultation with industry.

-Employers in New Zealand (or their representatives) recruit individual workers, completing visa applications and managing travel arrangements, overseen by a labour sending unit in the partner country.
+Employers in New Zealand (or their representatives) recruit individual workers, complete visa applications and manage travel arrangements.
+Labour sending units in partner countries oversee this.

 The Ministry of Foreign Affairs and Trade (MFAT) supports Pacific countries to maximise their participation and works closely with labour sending units to prepare workers before they travel to New Zealand.

 Workers must meet health and character requirements and provide evidence of arrangements to leave New Zealand at the end of their stay.
-They can stay in New Zealand for up to 7 months during any 11-month period.
-Exceptions to this are workers from Tuvalu and Kiribati, who can stay for 9 months because of the distance from New Zealand and the cost of travel (employers are only required to pay half the return airfare between Fiji and New Zealand).
+Workers can stay in New Zealand for up to 7 months during any 11-month period.
+Exceptions to this are workers from Tuvalu and Kiribati, who can stay for 9 months because of the distance from New Zealand and the cost of travel.

 Employer obligations